tabreturn/tabreturn.github.io/_posts/2019-02-05-processing.py_in_ten_lessons--06-_tiny_blocks_of_colour.md

     set( x+halfwidth, y, layer2 )
 {% endhighlight %}

-Splitting the `layer1` value into its composite channels, only to recombine them, seems redundant, but structures the code for the upcoming steps.
+Splitting the `layer1` value into its composite channels only to recombine them seems redundant, but structures the code for the upcoming steps.
 Run the code to confirm the correct visual output.

 <figure>
   <img src="{{ site.url }}/img/pitl06/filters-and-blends-blend-image-duplicate.png" />